 Thanks for reading the 25 Days of Giving series!
-Share with friends, family, & colleagues to inspire others to to also make meaningful year end gifts this season…and plan ahead for 2018 charitable goals.
+Share with friends, family, & colleagues to inspire others to also make meaningful year end gifts this season…and plan ahead for 2019 charitable goals.

-You may deduct from your federal income tax any charitable contributions of money or property made to qualified organizations if you itemize your deductions.
+Under the new tax code, you may have changed the ways in which you give or the tax-beneficial strategies you employ with your charitable giving.
+What hasn’t changed, is that you may choose to deduct from your federal income tax any charitable contributions of money or property made to qualified organizations if you itemize your deductions.
 But, there are record keeping requirements you’ll want to stay on top of, so you’re not scrambling during tax time!

 Payroll deduction substantiation